cs121-team-panda/coconut-interpreter/README.md

 * [zappa](https://pypi.org/project/zappa): packages and deploys Flask app to AWS Lambda.

 ## Installation
-For back-end installation, we recommend you use Anaconda to handle Python packages.
+For backend installation, we recommend you use Anaconda to handle Python packages.
 If your Python 3.x is not your default Python version, you may have to use `pip3` instead of `pip` to install Python packages and `python3` instead of `python` to run Python.
 We recommend you check this by using `which python` and `which pip` commands.
 If users have Python from Anaconda, we further recommend users install all Python packages within a new virtual environment.

-For front-end installation of `node` and `yarn`, we recommend you install these separately using the latest stable version.
+For frontend installation of `node` and `yarn`, we recommend you install these separately using the latest stable version.
 For Mac users, installations with Homebrew for both `node` and `yarn` should be perfectly fine.

 Note that you should not have to use `sudo` privileges to install all Python requirement packages.
 If you encounter with any permission issue, it suggests you have previously installed one of our required packages with `sudo` privileges.